Uniform confidence bands for nonparametric errors-in-variables regression: Real data analysis

-Figure \ref{fig:application_medical} displays estimates and confidence bands for total medical expenses in 2009 US dollars as the dependent variable.
-Figure \ref{fig:application_prescription} similarly displays estimates and confidence bands for prescription expenses in 2009 US dollars as the dependent variable.
-In both figures, the estimates are indicated by solid black curves.
+Figure \ref{fig:application_prescription} displays estimates and confidence bands for prescription expenses in 2009 US dollars as the dependent variable.
+The estimates are indicated by solid black curves.
 The areas shaded by gray-scaled colors indicate 80\%, 90\%, and 95\% confidence bands.
-The four parts of the figure represent (a) men aged from 20 to 34, (b) men aged from 35 to 49, (c) men aged from 50 to 64, and (d) men aged 65 or above.
-We see that the levels of both total medical expenses and prescription expenses tend to increase in age, as expected.
-For the groups (a)--(b) of young men, both total medical expenses and and prescription expenses exhibit little partial correlation with BMI.
+The three parts of the figure represent (a) men aged from 20 to 34, (b) men aged from 35 to 49, and (c) men aged from 50 to 64.
+We see that the levels of prescription expenses tend to increase in age, as expected.
+For the groups (a)--(b) of young men, prescription expenses exhibit little partial correlation with BMI.
 For the group (c) of middle aged men, on the other hand, the relations turn into positive ones.
-For the group (d) of senior men, total medical expenses and BMI continue to have a positive relationship, but prescription expenses exhibit little partial correlation with BMI.
-If we look at the 90\% confidence band for the group (c) of men aged from 50 to 64, annual average total medical expenses are approximately \$5,399--\$17,015 if BMI $=20$, approximately \$7,316--\$18,119 if BMI $=25$, and approximately \$7,868--\$21,934 if BMI $=30$.
-Likewise, annual average prescription expenses are approximately \$283--\$636 if BMI $=20$, approximately \$372--\$761 if BMI $=25$, and approximately \$429--\$951 if BMI $=30$.
+If we look at the 90\% confidence band for the group (c) of men aged from 50 to 64, annual average prescription expenses are approximately \$0--\$495 if BMI $=20$, approximately \$266--\$642 if BMI $=25$, and approximately \$395--\$849 if BMI $=30$.
 These concrete numbers illustrate that confidence bands are useful to make interval predictions of incurred average costs, and this convenient feature has practical values added to the existing methods which only allow for reporting estimates with unknown extents of uncertainties.
+We also present results on total medical expenses in Appendix \ref{sec: additional details}.

+Finally, we compare the uniform confidence bands and the pointwise confidence intervals in this application, as we did in the simulation studies.
+Figure \ref{fig:application_prescription} displays estimates and pointwise confidence intervals for prescription expenses in 2009 US dollars as the dependent variable.
+The estimates are indicated by solid black curves.
+The areas shaded by gray-scaled colors indicate 80\%, 90\%, and 95\% confidence intervals.
+The three parts of the figure represent (a) men aged from 20 to 34, (b) men aged from 35 to 49, and (c) men aged from 50 to 64.
+Compared with the uniform confidence bands displayed in Figure \ref{fig:application_prescription}, notice that the pointwise confidence intervals displayed in Figure \ref{fig:application_prescription} exhibit somewhat shorter intervals.
+Given the results of the simulation studies, these pointwise confidence intervals may yield misleading implications about the global shapes of the true regression functions.